shadow-robot/modular_benchmarking_documentation/docs/user_guide/messages.md

 ## ManipulatorState
 This message fully describes the state of the manipulator.
 It contains a field `posture` which is a [JointState](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/JointState.html) describing the internal state of the manipulator.
 It also contains the field `pose` which describes with a [PoseStamped](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseStamped.html) the pose of the manipulator. <br/>
-We believe that these information allow to specify the state of the manipulator regardless of the application.
+We believe that this information allow to specify the state of the manipulator regardless of the application.

 ## StandardisedGrasp
 The definition of a grasp differs greatly from one work to another.
 We propose here a quite generic definition of a grasp.
 Since you can use only some of the fields contained in this message, we believe that this message can be compatible with most of the different works about grasping. <br/>